 Our first whisky distillery visit of this trip the Glenglassaugh distillery at Portsoy.
-This distillery is beautifully situation on the Aberdeenshire coast with views over the sea.
+This distillery is beautifully situated on the Aberdeenshire coast with views over the sea.
 Unfortunately, we were too early for the tour but we had a good look around and are currently sampling our spoils as I write this!
 This distillery has an interesting history.
 It closed down for a number of years and was then “revived” (hence the name of one of its whiskies) with the result that it has some very old whiskies and some which are just approaching the ten year mark.
 Cost precluded us taking away some of the very old stuff (£400+ per bottle), but the new productions are standing up well!

-anCnoc Whisky Distillery
+Knockdhu Whisky Distillery

 Our second distillery on this trip was the Knockdhu Distillery in Knock in Aberdeenshire.
 The distillery produces anCnoc (pronounced “An Knock”) whisky.
-We visited on our way over to Speyside and really lucked out: as we arrived at 10.00 am just as a private tour for some American visitors was starting.
+We visited on our way over to Speyside and really lucked out: we arrived at 10.00 am just as a private tour for some American visitors was starting.
 We were invited to join.

-We really enjoyed the visit and they allowed us to take samples away rather than having to taste there and then, a real positive for us as we were in the RV and driving.
+We really enjoyed the visit to the Knockdhu distillery and they allowed us to take samples away rather than having to taste there and then, a real positive for us as we were in the RV and driving.
 We took away four samples; I am not going to get into details of individual whiskies as the experience of whisky is a very personal thing, but I will say that they have all gone down very well indeed and a couple have become firm favourites.